 $ iptables -L -v

-Now we can add a new rule to any chain we want, we can insert the rule at a specific order and we can list the rules for any chain or all chains, but what about deleting a rule that you no longer need?
+Now we can add a new rule to any chain we want, we can insert the rule in a specific order, and we can list the rules for any chain or all chains, but what about deleting a rule?

-So make sure of the rule specification by list it then delete it.
+Before you delete a rule, just make sure of the rule specification by listing it, then delete it.